Documents show Bruce Willis' airport will be large, busy

 KETCHUM, Idaho (AP) - Federal Aviation Administration documents show that a central Idaho airport being built by actor Bruce Willis will be larger and busier than officials originally expected.

-The Mountain Express reports Camas County officials claimed Willis' airport would be minimally used and have a small impact on nearby residents.
+The Mountain Express reports Camas County officials claimed Willis's airport would be minimally used and would have a small impact on nearby residents.

 MORE: Bruce Willis building private airstrip in Idaho

-According to FAA documents, the airport will base about 20 aircrafts, and could have about 500 landings each month.
+According to FAA documents, the airport will base about 20 aircraft, and could have about 500 landings each month.

-The airport's runway will be made of concrete, and not dirt like county leaders and reports previously said, and fitted with high-intensity lights.
+The airport's runway will be made of concrete, and not dirt like county leaders and reports previously said.
+It also would be fitted with high-intensity lights.

 A civil engineer who worked for Willis when the documents were submitted says the actor hoped the airport would eventually serve the public.